Rajpratik71/Mininet-wiki/Download.md

    mv openflow openflow-old
    mv noxcore noxcore-old

-To install the `install-precise` branch of Mininet 1.0 natively on Ubuntu 12.04 the basic technique is:
+The basic technique to install the `install-precise` branch of Mininet 1.0 natively on Ubuntu 12.04 is:

     git clone git://github.com/mininet/mininet
     git fetch